Not Shopping Around

 Ignoring thorough analysis

 General statistics are helpful, and we approve it when bettors check what happened during the previous games or seasons.
-However, successful betting involves more knowledge up to the weather forecasts and personal relationships between the teammates and coaches.
+However, successful betting involves more knowledge of the weather forecasts and personal relationships between the teammates and coaches.
 The outcome is still speculation, but it must be based on facts.